 She couldn’t explain it.
 It was such a strange feeling.
 As if there was something here, something waiting.
 Deep in the trees or deep in the earth.
 Not a ghost — nothing so simple.
 Whatever it was had no name.
 Something old and huge and nameless, Carrie thought, and started to tremble.Carrie’s War, Nina Bawden

 In the character set up, the main character will have some kind of shortcoming and they will typically be wrong about something.
 In Cosmic Horror, ‘being wrong about something’ is central.
 There are monsters; the main character does not believe in monsters.
-Whatever the main character is wrong about equals what people in general are wrong about.
+Whatever the main character is wrong about equals what readers in general are wrong about.
 Cosmic horror says, “The mundane will cloud your view of reality.
 Pay attention and you’ll see what’s really there.”

 Aside from this, the main character of cosmic horror is the Every Man or (very rarely) the Every Woman.
 They function as a viewpoint character.
-They arrive to the stage (or page) in statu nascendi.
+They arrive to the stage (or page) in statu nascendi (without backstory).
 Sometimes when writers create characters they want to make them as relatable as possible in a short space of time.
 They’ll be saving cats, suffering injustices, reacting in relatable ways.
 The viewpoint characters of cosmic horror aren’t written in this way.
 If they happen to be relatable it’s precisely because we know very little about them.
 The story uses human viewpoint characters as the story sees fit.
 (We don’t really want to fall in love with the viewpoint characters of cosmic horror because they may not live to see the story out…)

 In cosmic horror, the world is more important than the character.
 In transgression horror the mask comes off the character; in cosmic horror the mask comes off the world.